 Anyone suffering from addiction, depression or anxiety should first seek the consultation of licensed mental health professional such as a psychologist or psychiatrist – yoga is not meant to take the place of this type of care.
 Yoga is also not meant to take the place of a comprehensive addiction treatment program for recovery, but it may be a helpful adjunct.
 I encourage you to ask your provider about the potential benefits of adding yoga to your self-care toolkit.
 It will be interesting to see if, in the future, more scientific research emerges to support or disprove the theory that ashtanga yoga may be particularly helpful for a variety of mental health concerns.
 Until then I plan to be part of the solution – I’ll see you in the practice room!

-Dr. Ochester teaches a Recovery Friendly Ashtanga Yoga class for the Midwest Alliance for Mindfulness on Thursday evenings from 5:45 – 6:45 pm and at Maya Yoga (beginning in Oct 2019) on Sundays from 2:30 – 4 pm.
+Dr. Ochester teaches a Recovery Friendly Ashtanga Yoga class for the Midwest Alliance for Mindfulness on Thursday evenings at the Midwest Alliance for Mindfulness.

 Kansas City yoga studio, Maya Yoga, is proud to partner with the Trini Foundation in supporting the recovery community in Kansas City and surrounding areas.
 The Trini Foundation is a 501c3 non-profit organization dedicated to sharing Ashtanga yoga with those struggling with drug and alcohol addiction.
 It’s their mission to provide yoga as a tool to aide in the recovery process and support the individual in maintaining long-term sobriety.
 Through the Trini Foundation’s scholarship program, they offer monthly tuition assistance to individuals in recovery from drug and alcohol addiction.
 If you are a scholarship candidate, click here to apply.